go-jet/jet/README.md

 Jet is a framework for writing type-safe SQL queries for PostgreSQL in Go, with ability to easily convert database query result to desired arbitrary structure.
-_Support for other databases will be added in future releases._
+_Support for additional databases will be added in future jet releases._

 ## Contents